← Illusions in the Boardroom

 Treating data as a shared substrate destroys the autonomy that process ownership requires.
 Data contracts allow each unit to own its data while publishing a versioned specification of what it provides to the reporting layer.

 A data analyst in the central reporting team at a Nordic insurer spent three weeks building the quarterly capital allocation report for the CFO.
-The report required revenue-per-customer figures across three business lines: motor, property, and commercial.
-He pulled the numbers from each division's data warehouse.
-They did not reconcile.
+It required revenue-per-customer figures across motor, property, and commercial; he pulled the numbers from each division's data warehouse, and they did not reconcile.
+Motor counted a customer as a policyholder, Property as a household, Commercial as a legal entity with an active contract in the trailing twelve months, so a single corporate client with a fleet policy, a building policy, and a liability policy might appear as three customers, one, or zero depending on renewal dates.

-The report shipped two weeks late.
-The CFO used it to allocate € 12 million in discretionary capital across the three divisions.
+He spent four days in meetings with divisional data owners trying to agree a common definition.
+They could not, because each definition was correct within its own process.
+He built a reconciliation layer in a spreadsheet that mapped between the three using manual rules, with an “assumptions” tab that ran to forty rows.
+The report shipped two weeks late, and the CFO used it to allocate € 12 million in discretionary capital across the three divisions.
 The numbers he compared were built on three incompatible definitions of the unit they measured.
-Nobody told him about the discrepancy, and nobody needed to.
-The report looked precise because it inherited the precision of the source systems, which agreed on the number of decimal places but not on what they were actually counting.
+Nobody told him, and nobody needed to: the report looked precise because it inherited the precision of the source systems, which agreed on the number of decimal places but not on what they were counting.
 The CFO allocated € 12 million on numbers that nobody could reconcile.
-The mechanism that produced that failure is the subject of this chapter.
 The board implication is simple: a shared data model is a shared point of failure.
+The aspiration is legitimate, the organisation should answer questions that span multiple processes, but the mechanism is wrong.
+When data is shared through a common substrate, every unit that reads from or writes to it is coupled to every other, and the “single source of truth” becomes a single point of coupling.
+Data should flow out of autonomous units as a published product, not pool underneath them as a shared substrate.

 ...